Bogumil Jewsiewicki

-Jewsiewicki was the recipient of the 2006 Distinguished Africanist Award of the African Studies Association, and in 2007 he won Marius Barbeau Medal from the Association canadienne d’ethnologie et de folklore (Folklore Studies Association of Canada, ACEF FSAC).
+Jewsiewicki was the recipient of the 2006 Distinguished Africanist Award of the African Studies Association, and in 2007 he won Marius Barbeau Medal from the Association canadienne d'ethnologie et de folklore (Folklore Studies Association of Canada, ACEF FSAC).
 Jewsiewicki's collection of popular Congolese paintings was acquired by the Royal Museum for Central Africa at Tervuren, Belgium.

+A festschrift was published in Jewsiewicki's honour in 2009 entitled Images, mémoires et savoirs.
+Une histoire en partage avec Bogumil Koss Jewsiewicki with Karthala, edited by Isidore Ndaywel è Nziem and Mudimbe-Boyi.

 Publications

 Jewsiewicki published many scholarly articles, books and book chapters, including: